ujagaga/Quick_mail/README.md

 ```

 The application builds the callback from the incoming request's scheme and host, so the hosting setup must expose the correct public URL.
 Google sign-in requires a valid client secrets file.

-Keep the configuration, OAuth credentials, database, and device tokens private. `config.py` and `*.db` are ignored by Git; `.venv/` and the client secrets JSON are not currently ignored and should not be committed.
+Keep the configuration, OAuth credentials, database, and device tokens private.
+They should not be committed.

 ## Run locally